 Pilates and yoga have both exploded in popularity in recent years and continue to grow rapidly.
 In fact, more than 1 in 3 Americans have tried yoga or Pilates (or both) at least once!
 While both yoga and Pilates practices are low-impact, restorative exercise routines, there are some key differences in both movement and effect.
-Whether you are a dedicated yogi or a beginner to practice, Sheppard Method Pilates in Los Angeles is a great fit to incorporate the many benefits of Pilates into your daily movement routines.
+Whether you are a dedicated yogi or a beginner to practice, Sheppard Method Pilates in Westwood is a great fit to incorporate the many benefits of Pilates into your daily movement routines.

 Health Benefits of Both Pilates and Yoga